 Aspect Contract amendment Contract addendum

-Nature of Changes Used to make substantial or fundamental changes to an existing contract, including modifying, deleting, or adding key terms or clauses.
+What it does Used to make substantial or fundamental changes to an existing contract, including modifying, deleting, or adding key terms or clauses.
 Provides additional information, details, or conditions without amending a contract’s core terms.

 Scope Affects core elements of the original contract, such as pricing, delivery dates, responsibilities, or termination conditions.
 Focuses on supplementary information or conditions that are not part of the original contract but are related to it.

-Legal Significance Carries significant legal weight and should be executed with the same formality as the original contract, often requiring signatures and witnesses.
+Legal weight Carries significant legal weight and should be executed with the same formality as the original contract, often requiring signatures and witnesses.
 Also requires formal execution with signatures but is generally not as extensive in its legal impact as amendments.

 Complexity Contract amendments can be more complex, as they may involve negotiating and drafting changes to multiple clauses or sections of the original contract.
 Contract addenda are often simpler and more straightforward, focusing on specific, non-core aspects of the original contract.